nrai14/translate-clean-api/README.md

 * For the above, if you receive "curl: (52) Empty reply from server" then LibreTranslate has not been set up correctly in a Docker container.
 Please use "docker ps" to show all running containers and their IDs.
 Then use "docker restart CONTAINER ID".
 Please try the curl command again.
 * Note: sometimes in the split terminal, where you are running the "npm run start" being in the virtual environment causes issues.
 Run "deactivate" if you see you are in "venv" in the split terminal
+* Occasionally, if you have multiple containers (non-active) running, Docker might not have the space to run properly.
+There is an option to run "docker container prune" in the terminal to remove all stopped containers to reclaim space.
 * For further issues, please feel free to email me on: nishadrai14@gmail.com and I'll be more than happy to assist.